Sun-lab/HLA-aware-prediction-using-TCRs/README.md

    [data/DeWitt_2018/HLA_v2_CMV_data.rds](https://github.com/Sun-lab/conditional_TCR_prediction/blob/main/data/DeWitt_2018/HLA_v2_CMV_data.rds)

+   In both files, each column is one of the 666 individual, and the order of the columns is consistent cross the two files.

 3. Split the data to training and testing, maybe 4 folds for training and 1 fold for testing.
    2.1 Just sample 80% of individuals as training samples. sample(666, round(0.8*666)).